OctopusDeploy/blog/blog/2023-06/enterprise-patterns/index.md

 ![Tenant per customer diagram](tenants.png "width=500")

 Octopus has long supported the ability to partition deployment processes across multiple tenants, allowing each tenant to progress their own deployments independently.
-The RBAC rules in Octopus can be scoped to tenants, allowing fine grained access to resources like targets, accounts, certificates, and variables.
+The RBAC rules in Octopus can be scoped to tenants, allowing fine grained access to resources like targets, accounts, and certificates.

 Tenants are a natural solution for teams that need to independently deploy applications to multiple downstream customers.
 Tenants can also be used to represent concepts such as regions, release rings, or teams.

 However, the RBAC controls around tenants are not expressive enough to isolate customers if they log into the Octopus installation and are granted permissions to see a single tenant.
-For example, channels, tasks, audit logs etc. can not be scoped to a tenant.
+For example, channels, tasks, and audit logs can not be scoped to a tenant.

 You can find more information about tenants in the [documentation](https://octopus.com/docs/tenants).